flyntwp/flynt/docs/getting-started/component-assets.md

 ```

 ## 6.4 Adding Static Assets
-Sometimes we need static assets, such as icons, that do not come directly from the content manager.
+Sometimes we need static assets, such as icons, that do not come directly from the user in the back-end.

-To implement this, create an `Asset` directory in the ImageSlider component directory.
-Then, download and add `downloadIcon.svg` ([available here](http://iconmonstr.com/download-11/)) to the new `Asset` directory.
+To implement this, create an `asset` directory in the ImageSlider component directory.
+Then, download and add `downloadIcon.svg` ([available here](http://iconmonstr.com/download-11/)) to the new `asset` directory.

 ```
 | flynt-theme